codinghistorian/deployment_automation/README.md

 #### switch-price-feed
 setFathomPriceOracle.json : Token symbol and addresses used for price feed swtich from simplePriceFeed to CentralizedOraclePriceFeed is set in this file.

+#### whitelisting
+whitelisting.json : CollateralTokenAdapter and addresses to be whitelisted, FlashMintModule and addresses to be whitelisted

 ## Makefile for stablecoin
 ### Variables